netcosports/objective-c-style-guide/README.md

 ## Conditionals

 Conditional bodies should always use braces even when a conditional body could be written without braces (e.g., it is one line only) to prevent errors.
 These errors include adding a second line and expecting it to be part of the if-statement.
-Another, хeven more dangerous defect](http://programmers.stackexchange.com/a/16530) may happen where the line “inside” the if-statement is commented out, and the next line unwittingly becomes part of the if-statement.
+Another, хeven more [dangerous defect](http://programmers.stackexchange.com/a/16530) may happen where the line “inside” the if-statement is commented out, and the next line unwittingly becomes part of the if-statement.
 In addition, this style is more consistent with all other conditionals, and therefore more easily scannable.

-**For example:**
+**Preferred:**
 ```objc
 if (!error) {
     return success;
 }
 ```

-**Not:**
+**Not Preferred:**
 ```objc
 if (!error)
     return success;